n8ta/Herpetology/README.md

 - Fit Splines

 # Done:
+- Properly handle when there is no common name (June 10, 2019)
+  - Herpmapper had common names for all their species
+- Improve region picking (June 10, 2019)
 - Fix whatever in quiz#show is looping (appears to be database related, doesn't happen with sqlite but does with mysql)
   - Turned out to be duplicates the tier-species join table (20k entires crashed everything) after removing the dupes all is well
   - https://www.n8ta.com/guides/unique-constraint-with-existing-data-rails